Five devices using quantum technology are set to transform society and the economy after reaching important trial stages.

 The technology offers higher sensitivity and spatial resolution with a scalable, affordable technology.

-Unlike large, room-sized and rarely available standard MEG scanners, the quantum-enabled device fits on any size patient’s head and allows them to move around whilst being scanned.
+Unlike large, room-sized and rarely available standard MEG scanners, the quantum-enabled device fits on any size patient’s head and allows them to move around while being scanned.

 Currently the scanner is in use at: